nireo/gocry/README.md

 3. The key is passed into the `crypt.EncryptRoot` function which finds all the files in a given root directory, and encrypts them, using AES-GCM 256-bit encryption.
 4. Once encryption is done, the victim information is sent to the server, and establishing a unique id, with which the server can identify the client.

-## C client

-This is a very work in the process part.
-I'm not that familiar with C so this is just a little practice project.
-I included it here since wasn't really keen on making multiple ransomware repositories.

 ## Todo:

 These are issues or ideas I think should be added.